juchong/racecar_ws/README.md

 ###### Note: Make sure you have git configured to gitlab before installing

-1. First clone the git repository
+**1. First clone the git repository**

 *$ git clone git@gitlab.analog.com:ATS_Technology_Group/ROS_Projects/racecar_ws.git*

-Step 2: Update the submodules.
+**2. Update the submodules.
 After cloning the repo, the node directories should be empty.
-Run the following, to pull the most recent version.
+Run the following, to pull the most recent version.**

 *$ git submodule init*
 *$ git submodule update*